-Polycyclic Aromatic Hydrocarbons are also known as polycyclic aromatic compounds, polyaromatic hydrocarbons, or polynuclear aromatics.
-PAHs are a group of over 100 different chemicals consisting of carbon and hydrogen in fused-ring structures and occur naturally in the environment (ATSDR-Barton Springs Health Consultation 2003).
-Polycyclic aromatic hydrocarbons are found in coal and petroleum, but they are also products of incomplete combustion, of either natural or anthropogenic (man-made) origin.
-Anthropogenic sources to the environment are more abundant than natural sources and include burning of wood, coal, oil and gas, garbage, or other organic substances like tobacco or charbroiled meat.
-The most prevalent natural sources are forest fires and volcanoes (National Research Council, 1983).
+According to Toxipedia, Polycyclic Aromatic Hydrocarbons (PAH¢s), also known as polycyclic aromatic compounds, polyaromatic hydrocarbons, or polynuclear aromatics are a group of over 100 different environmentally persistentö chemical compounds consisting of carbon and hydrogen fused-ring structures.
+They are found in coal and petroleum and but they are also products of incomplete combustion.
+They are found naturally in the environment from sources such as forest fires and volcanos and can also be man-made (anthropogenic) from burning of wood, coal, oil and gas, electric power generation, or other organic substances like tobacco or charbroiled meat.
+The greatest sources of PAH¢s are incomplete combustion of organic materials.